Sabson1987/TASK-1-Setup-Development-Environment/README.md

 concordium-client config account import <YOUR PUBLIC ADDRESS.export> --name <Your-Wallet-Name>
 ![Screenshot 2023-02-13 at 14 56 11](https://user-images.githubusercontent.com/101109956/218494463-2b6f93c7-ddb6-434d-91d2-061b0dc3f218.png)

-where <YOUR PUBLIC ADDRESS.export> is a file name and <Your-Wallet-Name> is your concordium wallet account.
+where /.<YOUR PUBLIC ADDRESS.export> is a file name and <Your-Wallet-Name> is your concordium wallet account.